captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 No.
 ---
 ## VALERIA:
-But if he’s in pain
+But if he’s in pain…
 ---
 ## YAEL:
 What are you talking about?